A Program to Strategically Recruit and Retain Talented Faculty

 Activities to date:

-• HIHI funds were used to support faculty retention efforts in three different UI colleges
+- HIHI funds were used to support faculty retention efforts in six different UI colleges

 Next Steps:

 The HIHI program has been an incredibly useful tool for the university in its efforts to recruit and retain exceptional faculty members.
-More than 75% of the funds for the Fiscal Year 23 program had been committed as of July 1, 2023.
+Given how critical a tool the program has become in helping the university support growth and sustainability in strategic areas, the project has been provided additional funding through the SPARC Strategic Plan Implementation Fund.

 In the News